mgao6767/NEOAddressGenerator/README.md

 ## Notice:

+* Pause the generator before changing requirements or it will not work.

 * To prevent freezing, the generator by default uses N-1 cores, where N is the number of CPU cores.
 The generator uses at most 7 cores.